Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Relation of coherent structures to the inverse cascade process

-As already discussed by Xiao et al. \cite{XiaoWanChenEyink2009}, the MSG flux $Z_{*}^{MSG}$ exhibits the locality behavior predicted by Kraichnan \cite{Kraichnan1971}.
-Thus, the majority of the contributions do not result from strongly local interactions $b=0$, but rather from non-local interactions $b \in [1,3]$, with a decreasing influence from highly non-local interactions $b \geq 4$.
-The first-order MSG flux only consists of the strain rotation term $Z_{SR}^{[b]}$, which has no contribution for the strongly local interactions ($Q_{SR}^{[0]}=0$) \cite{XiaoWanChenEyink2009,Eyink2006b}.
-Thus, the second-order is necessary to sufficiently model the entire scale flux term, as mentioned in \cite{XiaoWanChenEyink2009,Eyink2006b}.
-The differential strain magnification $Z_{DSM}^{[b]}$ has the lowest overall contribution and is also non-existent for strongly local interactions ($Q_{DSM}^{[0]}=0$) \cite{XiaoWanChenEyink2009,Eyink2006b}.
+As already discussed by \citet{XiaoWanChenEyink2009}, the MSG flux $Z_{*}^{MSG}$ exhibits the locality behavior predicted by the test-field model (TFM) closure of \citet{Kraichnan1971}.
+Thus, it is not surprising in figure \ref{fig:2nd_order_MSG_flux_fractions_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_comparison_run2_3} that the majority of the contributions do not result from strongly local interactions $b=0$, but rather from non-local interactions $b \in [1,3]$, with a decreasing influence from highly non-local interactions $b \geq 4$, with $b$ being a measure of the scale locality of nonlinear interactions.
+The first-order MSG flux only consists of the SR term $Z_{SR}^{[b]}$, which has no contribution to the strongly local interactions ($Q_{SR}^{[0]}=0$) \citep{XiaoWanChenEyink2009,Eyink2006b}.
+Thus, second-order contributions are necessary to sufficiently capture the cross-scale flux.
+The differential strain magnification $Z_{DSM}^{[b]}$ has the lowest overall contribution and is also non-existent for strongly local interactions ($Q_{DSM}^{[0]}=0$) \citep{XiaoWanChenEyink2009,Eyink2006b}.
 Hence, its effect originating from coherent and residual parts are not further analysed with respect to strain-rate alignment properties.